Pacifism in the United States

 Pacifism has manifested in the United States in a variety of forms (such as peace movements), and in myriad contexts (such as opposition to the Civil War and to nuclear weapons).
 In general, it exists in contrast to an acceptance of the necessity of war for national defense.
+Pacifism in the United States has been extremely influential in American politics, with public opposition to war impacting US politics and being championed by various organizations and authors.